Seanhui2000/SeanHui/README.md

 ### Hello!
 I am Sean Hui
 #### I am a Cloud Engineer

 I am a Junior DevOps Engineer and a certified AWS Solutions Architect Associate.
 I am continously working on delivering high-quality and scalable solutions.
-With a solid foundation in deploying and managing infrastructure using HashiCorp Terraform and Jenkins, I bring valuable experience in AWS services, Docker, Linux, LDAP, and more.
+With a solid foundation in deploying and managing infrastructure using HashiCorp Terraform and Jenkins, I bring valuable experience in AWS services, Docker, Linux, and more.

 **Technical Expertise**
 * Infrastructure as Code (IaC): Proficient in HashiCorp Terraform and CloudFormation for seamless deployment and management.